-Operation Requirements for opening a Skilled Home Health Care Business in South Dakota
+Operation Requirements for Opening a Home Care Business in South Dakota

-Applying for a Tax ID and EIN number are required to open a Skilled Home Health Care Business in South Dakota
+Applying for a Tax Number and National Provider Number to run a Home Care Business in South Dakota

 Other Requirements for opening a Skilled Home Health Care Business in South Dakota

-If your agency must provide blood sugar monitoring services, you need to obtain a CLIA waiver.
-You need to get a contract to handle the biohazardous waste.
-Certified Homecare Consulting can assist you to meet these demands in South Dakota.
+South Dakota, just like any other state, will require medical certificates and applications based off their scope of services being provided.
+South Dakota home health agencies that provide blood sugar monitoring services, will need to obtain a CLIA waiver.
+South Dakota Home Health Agencies will also need to get a contract to handle the biohazardous waste.
+Depending on the needs of the agency Certified Homecare Consulting can assist you to meet these demands.

-Policy and Procedures are required to open a Skilled Home Health Care Business in South Dakota
+Policy and Procedures are Required to Open a Home Care Business in South Dakota

 Yes, You May Need Help, and We Are Here For You